vasilevladilie/ProteinTracker-ChromeExtension/README.md

 ### This is a simple chrome extension.

-I made it with Html, css, json, javascript and some adobe photoshop for icon This will help the user to count daily protein that must be fullfiled.
+We made this with Html, css, json, javascript and some adobe photoshop for icon This will help the user to count daily protein that must be fullfiled.

 In order to test this chrome extension follow the steps below: